-He later went on to become a test pilot for de Havilland where he test flew the Beaver prototype - the first aircraft designed for short take-off and landing (STOL).
-In 1975, he was promoted to president and chief executive officer of de Havilland Aircraft Co. where he proved to be successful in selling the Beaver to the United States military, above all U.S. domestic aircraft.
+After the war he became a test pilot for de Havilland where he test flew the Beaver prototype - the first aircraft designed for short take-off and landings (STOL).
+In 1975, he became president and chief executive officer of de Havilland Aircraft Co. where he was successful in promoting the Beaver aircraft to the United States military.

 Born: 1 Nov, 1919, Edmonton, AB